Poodle Temperament, Energy Level, and Lifestyle Fit

 • Activities like agility, scent work, or swimming

-Mental stimulation is just as important as physical movement for this breed.
+Mental stimulation is just as important as exercise for preventing boredom-related behaviors.

 • Active individuals or families